 The created detectors are capable of detecting even the smallest defects that cannot be detected by other methods.

 The development has proven its effectiveness.
-Detectors can be customized for different materials by selecting modes.
+Detectors can be adjusted for different materials by selecting modes.

 The functional feature of the new detectors is the ability to register single particles and quanta in each elementary cell of the matrix detector and distinguish materials by atomic number.
 The new detectors have high radiation resistance, so they can be used in various fields.